khb00/TeachDroneApp/README.md

 Tom Green
 Win Trangadisaikul

-I developed this app along with Tom Green
+I developed this app along with Tom Green.

 A tutorial I followed was:
 EfficentIsoceles.
 (2021, May 17).
 A Simple Android UI Joystick.
 Retrieved from Instructables: